ph4r05/devblog/_posts/2017-10-04-lz4-stream-processing.markdown

 decompressor state.

-When you marshall the decompressor state in the middle of a block the decompressor state need to contain the whole decompressing state so it can continue processing the block after resume.
+When you marshall the decompressor state in the middle of a block the decompressor state need to contain the whole decompressing state (buffers, dictionary) so it can continue processing the block after resume.
 It means it can take up to 8 MB (if the block size is 4 MB), give or take some additional data like a checksum.

-Naively building a mapping file is then space ineffective.
+Building a mapping file naively is obviously space ineffective.
 But this can be improved significantly.

 If the frame format is using non-linked blocks (each block is independent - all Censys archives)